survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 ## Setting Up Hashing

 There are a few places in the build we need to tweak to generate proper hashes.
-The production branch of the main configuration needs a tweak:
+The production branch of the main configuration needs a tweak so that the output gets hashed per entry using `chunkhash`:

 **webpack.config.js**